Frequently Answered Questions for Real Estate Agents

 I’m an agent and I take my own listing photos; why would I want to pay you to do it?

-It builds your brand.
+Secondly, beautiful photographs build your brand.
 92% of home buyers now start their searches on the Internet, so they’re going to make assumptions about your agency based on the photographs they see in the listings.
 Photographs are the first “tangible” that online shoppers will associate with you and your brand.
 Do you have mediocre photos (like the majority of listings) or do you have really great photographs?
-Now think about sellers--don’t you think they’re more likely to choose you if your listings feature high quality photography?
+Now think about sellers—don’t you think they’re more likely to choose you if your listings feature high quality photography?

-It makes more sense for you to spend your time doing the things you do best:
+Doesn't it make more sense for you to spend your time doing the things you do best?

 - Building relationships